malek0x00/config_generator/README.md

 You can find the dockerfile to build  the Docker image that will be used to create the container.

-Run this command inside the App repo [docker build -t configgenerator:v1 .]
+Run this command inside the App repo "docker build -t configgenerator:v1 ."

 ## Run the container

-Run this command [docker run -p 3000:3000 filegen:v1]
+Run this command "docker run -p 3000:3000 filegen:v1"

 ## Acces the app